utkarshprat/CSV-Data-Visualizer-/README.md

     •   Error: "File not found": Make sure the CSV file exists at the specified location and is correctly formatted.
     •   Error: "Missing columns": Ensure the CSV file contains the necessary columns (Index, Sales, Profit, Expenses) to generate the plots.

 This README is designed to help users easily understand how to set up and use the tool.
-Let me know if you'd like to make any further modifications!

-This README is designed to help users easily understand how to set up and use the tool.
-Let me know if you'd like to make any further modifications!

     Sample Images-